emmazzz/move-hackathon-tutorial/README.md

 ```

 ### Exercises
-There is a `TODO` in our module, left as an exercise for the reader:
+There are two `TODO`s in our module, left as exercises for the reader:
+- Finish implementing `publish_balance` method.
 - Implement `deposit` method.

-The solution to this exercise can be found in `step_4_sol`.
+The solution to this exercise can be found in `step_4_sol` folder.

 **Bonus exercises**
 - What would happen if we deposit too many tokens to a balance?
-- Is the initializer guaranteed to be called before anything else?
-If not, how can we
-change the code to provide this guarantee?
+- Does the solution code provided in `step_4_sol` have any bugs?

 ### Step 5: Adding and using unit tests with the BasicCoin module